KasparEtter/ef1p/pages/email/email.md

 In order to prevent this from happening,
 [RFC 7505](https://datatracker.ietf.org/doc/html/rfc7505) defines a "null `MX` record" as `0 .` similar to how [`SRV` records](#autoconfiguration) indicate the unavailability of a service.
-You should configure a null `MX` record on all your domains which neither send nor receive emails.
+You should configure a null `MX` record on all your [organizational domains](#organizational-domain) which neither send nor receive emails.

 </details>